Fort São Neutel

 Fort São Neutel is located in the Parish of Santa Maria Maior of the city of Chaves, District of Vila Real, in Portugal.

-It complemented the defense the defense provided by the Fort São Francisco to the city of Chaves, on the hill to the north, by the border with Galicia.
+It complemented the defence provided by Fort São Francisco to the city of Chaves, on the hill to the north, by the border with Galicia.

 The São Neutel Fort has been classified as a National Monument since 1938.

 History

-Construction of the fort took place between 1664 and 1668, in the context of the War of Restoration of Independence, when the stockade at Alto da Trindade was converted to stone and the fort built, by the Governor of Arms of the Province of Trás-os-Montes, General Andrade e Sousa.
+Construction of the fort took place between 1664 and 1668, in the context of the War of Restoration of Independence, when the stockade at Alto da Trindade was converted to stone and the fort built by the Governor of Arms of the Province of Trás-os-Montes, General Andrade e Sousa.

 It was the scene of combat, in 1912, between monarchists led by Paiva Couceiro and the newly established republican regime during the Royalist attack on Chaves.

 Starting in 1925 the fort served as the civil jail for the municipality of Chaves.

 The fort belongs to the Portuguese Army and, for that reason, was normally closed to visitors.
-There is currently a protocol between the Portuguese Army (Direção de Infra-Structuras do Exército, DIE) and the Municipality of Chaves, which grants the use of the space.
-In the 1980s, the intervention of the public authorities was felt through the Directorate-General for National Buildings and Monuments (DGEMN), in the form of various improvement works (1981, 1987).
-More recently, in 1994, an amphitheater was built inside the fort, by the Municipality of Chaves, where concerts and other outdoor activities are currently held.
+A protocol between the Portuguese Army (Direção de Infra-Structuras do Exército, DIE) and the Municipality of Chaves grants the use of the space.
+In the 1980s, the intervention of the public authorities, through the Directorate-General for National Buildings and Monuments (DGEMN), led to various improvement works being carried out (1981, 1987).
+In 1994, an amphitheater for concerts and other outdoor activities was built inside the fort by the Municipality of Chaves.